TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 12/John 12.35.md

 ---

-Jesus therefore said unto them, Yet a little while is the light among you.
-Walk while ye have the light, that darkness overtake you not: and he that walketh in the darkness knoweth not whither he goeth.
+Jesus therefore said to them, "Yet a little while the light is with you.
+Walk while you have the light, that darkness doesn't overtake you.
+He who walks in the darkness doesn't know where he is going.